Project Management Software With Client Communication Features: What to Look For

 Start with Clarity

-Break the Work Down
+Break Work into Tasks

 Organize Files Properly

-Keep Feedback In Context
+Keep Feedback in Context

 Use Activity Logs